-No one ever teaches writers how to submit to magazines.
-It's something you have to learn by yourself, by trial and error by talking with peers.
+No one ever teaches writers the ins and outs of submitting to literary magazines and journals.
+It’s something you have to learn by yourself, by trial and error by talking with peers.

 1. Respect the word count

-This is so obvious I shouldn't have to say it but nonetheless one of the worst things you can do as a writer submitting your work is to ignore submission guidelines, including word count.
+This is so obvious I shouldn’t have to say it but nonetheless one of the worst things you can do as a writer submitting to literary magazines is to ignore submission guidelines, including word count.

 If your essay is too long for a journal, find a journal that takes longform work.
 There are plenty.
 Use Duotrope or Submittable.
 Ask the literary community on Twitter to recommend markets.
 Ask in BINDERS threads.